washingtonyachtclub/documents/WYC_Policies.md

 ### General Requirements
 1. All Members must read and be familiar with the contents of Articles I, II, and III of the Policies in order to qualify to receive Ratings, especially the Club’s boat checkout procedures.
 2. All Members must display consideration for the safety of lives and for the protection of club equipment.
-3. A combination of Written Exams and on-the-water practical Ratings Tests are required for each rating as described below.
+3. A combination of Written Exams and on-the-water practical Ratings Tests are required for each Rating as described below.
 4. The requirements described here are minimum requirements.
 The final decision to award a Rating is at the discretion of the Chief, Instructor, or Ratings Examiner administering the Ratings Test.

 ### Bravo Rating
 #### Requirements
 1. The Bravo Written Exam must be taken and passed.
-2. For the Ratings Test, one must rig and derig the boat, demonstrate basic sailing ability, docking, a crew overboard recovery and perform a wet capsize in at least 3 knots of wind.
+2. For the Ratings Test, one must rig and derig the boat, demonstrate basic sailing ability, docking, a crew overboard recovery, and perform a wet capsize in at least 3 knots of wind.

 #### Privileges
 A Bravo Rating entitles the Member to sail in winds not over 7 knots in Union Bay within sight of the WAC.